gullabi/collectivat.github.io/blog/_posts/2019-12-05-speech-synthesis-dl.md

 project is the code itself, namely our fork of [Tacotron2][catotron].
 It has been modified for the Catalan language and it is indispensable for using the Catalan models.

-### The models:

-We took advantage of open data in order to train our Catalan models.
-The resulting voices were trained with the [Festcat][festcat] data, which is another project of the Generalitat that was undertaken by researchers from Universitat Politècnica de Catalunya (UPC).
-We used the best voices in the data set: the voices of Ona and Pau.

 <br/>